agileHRI/arise_documentation/docs/rst/getting_started/ros2_fiware_basic_app.rst

         mongo_data:

-This configuration will set up FIWARE Context Broker and MongoDB, the database used by the Context Broker to save all data.
+This configuration will set up FIWARE Context Broker and MongoDB, the database used by the Context Broker to save its current state.
 To start the services, run the following command:

 .. code-block:: bash